harshfeudal/dotenv/README.md

 </div>

 ### 📝 About this repository
 - This project is owned by [@harshfeudal](https://github.com/harshfeudal).
-You can join my Discord server [here](https://discord.gg/BAk2CXpRAT)!
-- This library can be used for many different projects, currently, this library is enough to make a C++ Discord bot using [D++](https://dpp.dev/) for a safety token reader (you can use `.gitignore` to ignore `.env` file).
+- A header-only C++ library perfect for managing configuration variables, such as tokens for a Discord bot using [D++](https://dpp.dev/).
+Use with `.gitignore` to keep your `.env` file secure.

 ### 🚨 Usage
-1. Download ONLY `dotenv` folder (make sure that it contains `dotenv.h` inside).
-Simple right?
+1. Download the `dotenv` folder containing `dotenv.h`.
-2. Include it in your project like this:
+2. Include and use it in your project like this:

 `main.cpp`
 ```cpp